 “Great information and handouts—the experience of the instructors is invaluable and really made me think about my sites.”

-“Great instructors.
-Very apparent that they both love their fields.
+“Great instructor.
+Very apparent that he loves his field.
 Thanks for sharing.”

 Managers of historic properties, facilities, and house museums; maintenance supervisors; preservation architects, engineers, and project managers.